arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Sunday 09/18/2022 20:30 (UTC)`.
+The last change was detected on `Monday 09/19/2022 02:30 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code